youngcreative/interactive-pixels/README.md

 	- Use motion to drive animation
 	- Use motion to control sound / create a simple synthesizer
 2. Use a digital projector and webcam to capture motion and project the artwork
-3. Integrate other interactive objects within the scene (stretch goal).
+3. Integrate interactive objects within the scene.

 ## Technology Stack:
 1. [P5js](https://p5js.org) for graphics and sound